Tollymore Forest Park: Recreation

 The park has designated areas for camping and caravans.

 There are four official walking trails within the forest each marked with different coloured sign posts.
 All the trails start and end in the main car park.
 The blue tail (Arboretum Path) is half a mile long and passes through the arboretum.
 The red tail (River Trail) is three miles long and follows the Shimna River up one side as far as Parnell's bridge and then back along the other side.
 The black trail (Mountain Trail) is five and half miles long and the black trail 1 (The Drinns Trail) adds another three miles to the black trail by passing behind The Drinns (two forested hills) and following the boundary wall.
 The Ulster Way also passes through the forest.

 Filming

 The forest has been used as a filming location for the TV series Game of Thrones and the film Dracula Untold.

-Publications

-In 2005, Robert John Jocelyn, 10th Earl of Roden published a history of Tollymore, his family's estate, entitled Tollymore: The History of an Irish Demesne.